+Q11: Responsibilities for shared OR Common Areas

+a(i)

-Q11: Responsibilities for shared OR Common Areas a(i) Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the Yes repair of a shared drive, private road, boundary, or garden area?
+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+No

 Please give details?
+N/A

+b(i)

-Wooden boundary fence to side and rear of property b(i) Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or Nο other common areas?
+Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
+No

 Please give details?
+N/A

+C(i)

+Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No

+d(i)

-N/A c(i) Has there been any major repair or replacement of any part of the roof during the time you have No owned the property? d(i) Do you have the right to walk over any of your neighbours' property - for example to put out your Nο rubbish bin or to maintain your boundaries?
+Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
+No

 Please give details?
+N/A

+e(i)

-N/A e(i) As far as you are aware, do any of your neighbours have the right to walk over your property, for No example to put out their rubbish bin or to maintain their boundary?
+As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundary?
+No

 Please give details?
+N/A

+f(i)

-N/A f(i) As far as you are aware, is there a public right of way across your any part of your property? (public right of way is a way over which the public las a right to pass, whether or not the land is privatly No owned).
+As far as you are aware, is there a public right of way across your any part of your property? (public right of way is a way over which the public las a right to pass, whether or not the land is privatly owned).
+No

+Please give details?
+N/A